Want every lesson, every camp, every printable? 👉 (ON SALE this week only!)

 Having-An-Art-Space-featured

-Creating a kids art room can be about so much more than just art.
+Creating an art room in your home can be about so much more than just art.
+See how you can incorporate exploration and experimentation in your kids’ art room!
 Guest post by Megan Schiller of The Art Pantry

 Whenever I talk about my kids doing art in our home, most people think I’m talking about painting, drawing, or crafting.